-It’s perhaps the most common question our Personal Wine Advisors get asked: what’s the perfect to serve with roast chicken?
-The good news is … there’s a quick answer!
+It’s perhaps the most common question our Personal Wine Advisors get asked: what wine goes with roast chicken?
+The good news is there’s a quick answer!

 Simply prepared roast chicken is the ultimate comfort food and never gets tired.
 It fills the house with mouthwatering aromas so the family is drooling by the time it’s served – and there’s something for everyone from breast to dark meat, drumsticks and crispy skin.

-But which wine pairing to complete the feast?
+But which wine pairing is best to complete the feast?

 Roast chicken sits on the fence between red and white wine.
 A high-welfare bird will have loads of flavour so cooked simply, like Simon Hopkinson, with butter, seasoning, maybe a lemon up the pipe, you’ll find a heavier white or a lighter red will hit the spot.